TusharPardhe/xpt-website/docs/sections/intoduction.md

 Want to track our current progress?
 Visit [Timeline](/sections/timeline.md).

-Also, check out some snapshots of our current build in the [Snapshots](/sections/snapshots.md) section.
+Also, check out snapshots of our current build in the [Snapshots](/sections/snapshots.md) section.

 ## But!
 Why use XPT?